con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	brtse] VM; btse NG
 >> 	dra ba'i] VM; dra bas NG

-'O omnipresent lord, for my welfare,
+'O omnipresent lord, for my well-being,
-Out of concern for me and for my sake,
+With due concern for me and for my sake,
 That I may reach complete awakening
 Upon the basis of Illusion's Net;[^7-1] (7)